 Playlists match the right song to the right listener

 Personalized music discovery tools like Spotify’s Discover Weekly and Apple Music’s For You are connecting new music with listeners in a powerful way that helps artists releasing music at every level.
 Often without promotion, these customized playlists benefit artists by putting their music in front of listeners who’ll most likely want to hear it.
 This sort of tech saves artists time and money by making it easy to connect with the sort of audiences who are most likely to resonate with their music.

 Streaming revenue has yet to replace album sales

 For over half a century, musicians made their living largely off of album sales.
 A Recording Industry Association of America graph tracking music industry sales shows that in 2000, CD sales hit their peak with earnings reaching $13.2 billion dollars.
-That figure accounted for 92.3% of music industry revenue that year.
+That figure accounted for 92.3 percent of music industry revenue that year.

-Then there’s the diminishing artistic impact of singles to consider when it comes to the current playlist-driven listening culture.
+Then, there’s the diminishing artistic impact of singles to consider when it comes to the current playlist-driven listening culture.
 Where artists used to be largely defined by albums they’d often throw years of work into, playlists give musicians much less of a chance to make an impression on listeners.
-Yes, playlists are helping musicians find audiences, but can also lead to diminishing creative potency.
+Yes, playlists are helping musicians find audiences, but they can also lead to diminishing creative potency.
 Usually, singles don’t give musicians the amount of sonic or artistic freedom to stand on as albums do.